How AI is helping decode the complex world of quantum states

 In a recent paper, Jane Kim, Ph.D., a physicist at Ohio University's College of Arts and Sciences, delves into how neural networks are being used to tackle some of the most perplexing problems in the field.
 Her work sheds light on how AI can help physicists create more accurate models of quantum states, potentially transforming our understanding of the universe's smallest building blocks.
 This integration of machine learning and quantum physics isn't just a theoretical exercise—it's a glimpse into the future of scientific discovery, where complex problems that once seemed unsolvable are now within our reach.

-We asked Dr. Kim a few questions about her research and what led her to continue her work at OHIO.
+We asked Kim a few questions about her research and what led her to continue her work at OHIO.

 'Suddenly, I had the tools to solve a wide variety of problems'